NYSCP Writing a Child Protection Policy - North Yorkshire

 https://learning.nspcc.org.uk/safeguarding-child-protection

 If you are part of a national organisation, your organisation may already have a template policy for adoption by local offices, or they may be able to offer advice and support.
-If you are a school, sample school safeguarding policies, guidance for safe working practice and safeguarding audit tools are available for education and early years settings on cyps.info.
+If you are a school, sample school safeguarding policies, guidance for safer working practice and safeguarding audit tools are available for education and early years settings on cyps.info.
 Further guidance is available on the NYSCP website:

-For Early Years Providers:
+For Early Years Providers

-For Schools and Colleges:
+For Schools and Colleges

 Operation of the policy